 Recognized as the “Shop Small headquarters of the D.C. region” because of the thriving entrepreneurial spirit in historic Old Town and concentration of more than 100 independent boutiques along the King Street corridor, Alexandria is excited to welcome new and expanding boutiques.

-Old Town Books opened in November 2018 on S. Union Street as a six-month pop-up that continues into 2019 as owner Ally Kirkpatrick looks for a permanent home.
+Old Town Books opened in November 2018 on S. Union Street as an extended pop-up that continues into 2019 as owner Ally Kirkpatrick looks for a permanent home.
 This independent book store emphasizes community engagement through book clubs, author events, writers’ groups, and workshops.
 Also in Old Town, Royal Street Barn opened in December of 2018 on S. Royal Street, featuring home décor, unique gifts and restored vintage furniture.

 Independent Design Expansions